PouyaGhahramanian/PouyaGhahramanian.github.io/_pages/cv.md

 Education
 ======
-* M.S. in Computer Engineering, Bilkent University, Present
+* M.S. in Computer Engineering, Bilkent University, 2021
 * B.S. in Computer Engineering, Iran University of Science and Technology (IUST), 2018
 * High School Diploma, Mathematics and Physics, Allameh-Tabatabaei High School under Supervision of NODET (National Organization for Development of Exceptional Talents), 2013

 Awards and Honors
 ======
+* Granted TUBITAK (Turkish Unicef) scholarship for the project "Online Classification of Evolving Text Streams with an Optimal Neural Ensemble Network" (project no. 120E103), 2021
+* Granted TUBITAK scholarship for the project "Online classification of multi-source parallel data streams in big data environments" (project no. 117E870), 2019
 * Ranked 659th among more than 450,000 participants in the nation-wide universities entrance exam (the Konkoor), 2013
 * Gold medal in Paya scientific league in field of physics, 2010
 * Gold medal in Paya scientific league in field of research (Make airplane invisible to radar), 2010